About

 • registration with a provincial regulatory body, which gives registered dietitian status

 The term nutritionist is not protected by law.
-People with different levels and types of training and knowledge can call themselves a "Nutritionist".
+People with different levels and types of training and knowledge can call themselves a nutritionist.
 They are not necessarily qualified in nutrition nor are they accountable to a provincial regulatory body.

 Nutrition and dietetics is an ever-changing and ever-challenging field.
 Choose to study nutrition and dietetics and you will join a group of professionals who have a positive impact on society and share a gratifying work experience.